- heparin sodium

 Heparin has no or negligible influence on the ability to drive or use machines.

-When used as recommended, the low dose of heparin reaching the blood is extremely unlikely to have any systemic effects.
-However, there have been rare reports of immune-mediated thrombocytopenia and , thrombosis in patients receiving heparin flushes (see also Section 4.4, Special Warnings and Precautions for Use)..
+Used as directed, it is extremely unlikely that the low levels of heparin reaching the blood will have any systemic effects, however, there have been rare reports of immune-mediated thrombocytopenia and thrombosis in patients receiving heparin flushes (see sction 4.4).
+Pulmonary embolism has been reported as thromboembolic complications of heparin-induced thrombocytopenia.

 Hypersensitivity reactions to heparin are rare.
 They include urticaria, conjunctivitis, rhinitis, asthma, cyanosis, tachypnoea, feeling of oppression, fever, chills, angioneurotic oedema and anaphylactic shock.